It's a simple story about using the unique power of equine therapy

 My journey began as a second grader, physically caring for my bedridden

-mother, who was fully quadriplegic by middle school years.
-It was an honor
+mother, who was fully quadriplegic by my middle school years.
+It was an

-to bear daily witness to her bravery and enduring courage, with her
+honor to bear daily witness to her bravery and enduring courage,

 or defeated by it.